Securing a JROTC Program

 - A minimum of two (2) instructors (all instructors are retired military and certified by each branch of service.
 A list of qualified applicants is posted on the service websites), and

 - All curricula is written and approved by each service.
-JROTC curriculum incorporates Georgia’s GPS Standards.
+JROTC curriculum incorporates Georgia’s GSE Standards.

 The data listed below summarizes recent efforts across Georgia by JROTC programs.